beakerbrowser/explore/README.md

-# Explore the peer-to-peer Web
+# Explore the peer-to-peer Website

 A curated list of peer-to-peer websites and apps.